CamposRF/HOWLish/README.md

 ### Sensitivity to W and T

 We performed a sensitivity analysis of window size (W) and exclusion threshold (T) on the pipeline’s ability to retrieve howling events from the test set (n = 175 howling events), and found W = 3 and T = 0.9 to be optimal operating conditions for our operations.
+For a detailed description of the pipeline's performance during field tests read <ins>add link to publication when published</ins>.

 ![HeatMap_1050x682](https://github.com/user-attachments/assets/ee20d0c3-363d-4523-9b9b-feb7acea4f64)

-Operating at these settigns during field tests, the detection pipeline achieved a recall of 81.3% (precision = 0.013), offered 22-fold reduction in the volume of data that needed to be manually processed by an operator, and reduced 15-fold the total operator time needed for detection, when compared to manual annotation.
-For a detailed description read <ins>add link to publication when published</ins>.

 ## Usage